 5. Isolation is Something Dogs Can Feel (Inadequate Socialization)

 Your fluffy friend requires positive exposure to new animals, people, and environments like any other pet.
-The most crucial developmental stage in a dog’s life is weeks eight to sixteen.
+The most crucial developmental stage in a dog’s life is from weeks eight to sixteen.
 In this period, a dog should have several pleasant interactions.

-Dogs with inadequate socialization and harmful exposure are more likely to develop sudden fear when something new or unusual happens.
+Dogs with inadequate socialization and harmful exposure are more likely to develop a sudden fear when something new or unusual happens.
 Dogs employ body language to communicate their feelings.
 In this case, the best way to calm your dog down is by exposing them to more social life.
 You can also work with a professional dog handler to help your dog reduce the stimuli.

 6. Your Dog is At An Old Age

 As dogs grow older, they develop Cognitive Dysfunction Syndrome (CDS).
-The disorder comes along with confusion and sudden anxiety.
+The disorder comes with confusion and sudden anxiety.
 The memories and awareness of dogs deteriorate as they grow older.
 Aging changes the social relationship of dogs with their owners, and they begin to withdraw and express fear from time to time.

 It would be best if you did not assume that your dog is growing old.
 There is always a solution that can save the anxious dog.
 Thankfully, many behavioral changes are treatable.
 There are various therapies that you can use to comfort and manage the symptoms of the suffering dog.
 In addition, seeking help from a professional can also come in handy.